Master of Fine Arts Program

 - A Resume.
 The document should summarize your education, awards or recognition, work experience, foreign language proficiencies and any other special skills.

 - A Personal Statement.
-(Maximum of 750 words).
-This short essay should discuss your personal goals in wishing to become a science/natural history filmmaker.
-You are encouraged to address your experience and your creative/intellectual influences along with your career aspirations.
+You will be prompted through a series of questions with specific word limits.
+Please consider each response so that the committee gains a sense of your experience and creative and intellectual influences along with your career goals.
 This essay is a critical part of your application.
 The committee will read it carefully and weigh it heavily in making an admission decision.

-- Official transcripts.
-Transcripts from all universities attended must be submitted directly to MSU from the university(s) you have attended, however, unofficial transcripts can be uploaded by the student during this online process.
-If sending electronic transcripts, please send them to: email@example.com.
+- Transcripts.
+Unofficial transcripts are required for the application process in order to review your academic experiences.
+Official transcripts will be required once you're accepted into the program.
+If sending electronic transcripts, please send them to: firstname.lastname@example.org.
 Applicants who are undergraduate alumni of MSU do not need to submit official transcripts.

 - Three (3) letters of reference.
 During this online process, applicants will be asked to provide information about their references.
 The electronic process will prompt each reference to submit a signed reference letter.
 Please double check to ensure the correct emails for your references are listed.
 The letters should be written by people who are in a position to adequately assess your potential as an SNHF filmmaker.
 The letters should address your academic or professional accomplishments; your ability to collaborate with others; your written, spoken and (if relevant) media communication skills; and your potential to creatively solve both theoretical and practical problems.

 - International students: in addition to the above, international applicants will be required to submit the

--- English proficiency scores: TOEFL score of 80 (internet-based) or 213 (computer-based) or 550 (paper-based) or a Duolingo minimum score of 130 or IELTS, minimum score of 7.0 necessary for applicants who are not U.S. citizens and not from countries where English is the official language.
+- English proficiency scores: TOEFL score of 90 (internet-based) or 213 (computer-based) or 550 (paper-based) or a Duolingo minimum score of 130 or IELTS, minimum score of 7.0 necessary for applicants who are not U.S. citizens and not from countries where English is the official language.
 This requirement is waived if the applicant has earned an undergraduate or graduate degree from an institution in the U.S.